A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 MYTHS ABOUT MINIMALISM

-Before we look at the benefits of Minimalism and just why so many people are deciding to own less, I’d like to just quickly cover some common myths and misconceptions about Minimalism.
+Before we look at the benefits of Minimalism and just why so many people are deciding to own less, I’d like to just quickly cover some common myths and misconceptions about Minimalism, there are many more Minimalism myths too.
 Unfortunately, these are the things that often put people off from trying it out.

 1. Minimalism means going without